Across the academic community, you can find me serving on conference committees, program committees, and peer review.

 I am a member of the leadership steering committee for the award-winning Women in Technical Communication, where we seek to improve the working conditions and mentorship of women in the academy.
 We hold special events at conferences, run a communication channel for our members, and encourage engagement through our #MentorMonday events on Twitter and Facebook.

-Over the past several years, I have been part of the leadership team for the Association of Computing Machinery’s Special Interest Group for the Design of Communication (ACM: SIGDOC).
-This work has included chairing the organization, working on the annual conference, co-founding and editing our publication, Communication Design Quarterly, and participating in our peer review process.
-During this time, we rebooted the SIG to focus on user experience and digital culture, while supporting the work of junior scholars.
-I am incredibly proud of what we have accomplished together, and I am looking forward to seeing where our SIG goes next.
+Over the past several years, I have been a part of the executive leadership team for the Association of Computing Machinery’s Special Interest Group for the Design of Communication (ACM: SIGDOC).
+During this time, we rebooted the SIG to focus on user experience while supporting the work of junior scholars.
+This work has included chairing the organization, working on the annual conference, co-founding and editing our publication Communication Design Quarterly, and participating in our peer review process.
+I am incredibly proud of what we have accomplished together, and I look forward to watching us continue to grow.